 How Stan Store Works

-Here’s how the setup process typically looks:
+Here’s what the setup process actually looks like:

 Stan Store Features Breakdown